-11.6.
-Concomitant medication
+11.6 Concomitant medication

 As set out by the exclusion criteria, volunteers may not enter the study if they have received any vaccine within 7 days before enrolment (which is defined as occurring at the time of receipt of the first study vaccine), or intend to receive within 7 days after the COVID-19 vaccine, and the subsequent COVID-19 immunisation should be scheduled to given at least 7 days before or after any non-study vaccine.
-Volunteers may not enter the study if they have participated in another research trial involving an investigational product in the previous 12 weeks, or if they have used immunosuppressant medication within 6 months prior to enrolment or if receipt is planned at any time during the study period (except topical steroids and short course of low dose steroids medications within the 28 days after each immunisation.
+Volunteers may not enter the study if they have participated in another research trial involving an investigational product in the previous 12 weeks, or if they have used immunosuppressant medication within 6 months prior to enrolment or if receipt is planned at any time during the study period (except topical steroids and short course of low dose steroids < 14 days).
+Concomitant medications taken at enrolment will be recorded, as will new medications within the 28 days after each immunisation.